21 For 21

 With your help, we want to tell their stories, so that others might learn that interfaith dialogue is possible, desirable and enjoyable.
 We think this is a vital lesson for people in the 21st century — of whatever age.
 Each will then be profiled in print and on air through our respective media.

 The project concludes around interfaith week and fittingly around the 70th birthday of the heir to the throne, who has made promoting interfaith relations a priority and has talked of wanting to be defender of faiths.

 There are, of course, hundreds of young people engaged in interfaith activities, and we want to hear about all of them.
 We are casting our net wide, encouraging anyone who knows someone aged 40 or under who is wholeheartedly caught up in working between these religions to send us their details.
 The website has a simple nomination form.
-The shortlist will be judged by a distinguished panel, and there will be an award ceremony at Lambeth Palace, home of the Archbishop of Canterbury, in November.
+The shortlist will be judged by a distinguished panel, and there will be an award ceremony.
 There will also be opportunities for the winners to pool their experiences and work on joint projects.

 Deadline for nominations

 One problem with such a project is that many of the people we are seeking will not want to be found!
 They don’t do what they do for publicity or plaudits.
 You don’t need their permission to nominate them, though you can tell them if you like.
 It might be that you just admire them from afar.
 We’re happy with nominations from friends, colleagues, parents — anyone who has been impressed by someone’s commitment to interfaith understanding.